davissiemens/LmForGuiGeneration/gui2lm/gui2lm/README.md

     https://interactionmining.org/rico.
 The datasets *"UI Screenshots and View Hierarchies"* must be added to the "resources/combined" folder; *"UI Screenshots and Hierarchies with Semantic Annotations"* to the "resources/semantic_annotations" folder.
 The two CSV files *"UI Metadata"* and *"Play Store Metadata"* need to be provided in this directory as well.
-- **Tensorflow & keras**: For this project the tensoflow, the keras as well as the tensorboard package must be installed.
+- **Tensorflow & Keras**: For this project the tensoflow, the keras as well as the tensorboard package must be installed.
 - **Configuration**: Before start, the root path in configuration.py must be configured accordingly (see comments in configuration.py).

 ## Generating GUIs